 6. Oyster Bar Jackpot

 Fans of the finer things in life, like seafood and wine, will feel right at home at Oyster Bar Jackpot.
 It's a casual, unpretentious bar offering the freshest oysters from various regions of Japan, each with their own distinct flavor.
-While the taste and texture of fresh, raw oysters varies from rich and creamy to light and refreshing, you can also pair them with citrusy sauces or enjoy them baked on pizza, tossed in spaghetti, and even fried!
+While the taste and texture of fresh, raw oysters vary from rich and creamy to light and refreshing, you can also pair them with citrusy sauces or enjoy them baked on pizza, tossed in spaghetti, and even fried!
 You can also try some recommended oyster and wine pairings.

 7. Shiro-Hige’s Cream Puff Factory